hockyy/miteiru/README.md

 ## What can 見ている do?

 - Cross-platform!
-Available in MacOS, GNU/Linux.
+Available in Windows, MacOS, GNU/Linux.
 - Supports all videos that your [chromium](https://www.chromium.org/audio-video/) supports!
 In some OS's, it supports **x265**.
 - On-The-Fly Furigana generation! blazing-fast and no cache build needed.
 - Instant definition of any terms that uses LevelDB on first start only!